leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting was selected as a finalist for the 2024 Energy Lectureship (Early Career) Award, jointly sponsored by the ACS Energy Letters, the ACS Energy & Fuels (ENFL) Division, and ACS Publications.
 He will give an invited talk on sustainable aqueous batteries at the award symposium during #ACSFall2024 in Denver.
 [Announcement](https://pubs.acs.org/doi/full/10.1021/acsenergylett.4c01667)

 ### 2024.06.28
-The review paper that Leiting contributed to, "Gas Evolution in Li-Ion Rechargeable Batteries: A Review on <em>Operando</em> Sensing Technologies, Gassing Mechanisms, and Emerging Trends", was accepted by ChemElectroChem.
-Congratulations!
+A review paper that Leiting contributed to, "Gas Evolution in Li-Ion Rechargeable Batteries: A Review on <em>Operando</em> Sensing Technologies, Gassing Mechanisms, and Emerging Trends", was accepted by ChemElectroChem.
 [Link](https://doi.org/10.1002/celc.202400065)

 ### 2024.06.25
 Leiting was selected to serve on the 2024 Early Career Advisory Board (ECAB) of [JACS Au](https://pubs.acs.org/journal/jaaucr).
 [Link](https://pubs.acs.org/doi/full/10.1021/jacsau.4c00484)